usnistgov/metaschema/website/content/specification/syntax/instances.md

 In a Metaschema module, complex information elements are created through composition.
 Through composition, an information element can be built by indicating which other information elements are used as its constituent parts.

 An *instance* is used to declare an information element *child* within a *parent* information element.
-In a Metaschema module, the parent information element is a definition, either a *field definition* or an *assembly definition*.
-The instance is a *flag instance*, *field instance*, or *assembly instance*, which in turn either references an existing [*top-level definition*](/specification/syntax/definitions/) by name or provides a [*inline definition*](/specification/syntax/inline-definitions/) as part of the instance declaration.
+Each instance is a *flag instance*, *field instance*, or *assembly instance*, and either references an existing [*top-level definition*](/specification/syntax/definitions/) by name or provides an [*inline definition*](/specification/syntax/inline-definitions/).

+In a Metaschema module, an instance appears inside the definition of its parent information element.
+- An *assembly definition* may contain flag, field or assembly instances reflecting the objects to be permitted in that assembly.
+- A *field definition* may only include flag instances.
+- A Flag definition will never contain instances since flags have no children in the model, only values.

 ## Common Instance Data